MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 3. Browse to the `node_modules\react-native-code-push\windows` directory, select the  file, and click `OK`

-4. Back in the `Solution Explorer`, right-click the project node that is named after your app, and select the `Add -> Reference...` menu item
+4. Back in the `Solution Explorer`, right-click the project node that's named after your app, and select the `Add -> Reference...` menu item

    ![Add Reference](./images/rn-windows-6.png)